 - Describe procedures of basic measurements in the wave and current flumes at the hydraulic laboratory and interpret results.

 - Describe and apply the concepts of hydrology needed for their specialisation.

 - Explain the concepts of Geographical Information Systems and apply them in practical examples relevant to their specialization.

-- Principles and Practices of Land and Water Development Required Upon completion, the participant should be able to:
+- Irrigation and Drainage Essentials Required Upon completion, the participant should be able to:

 - Assess and evaluate various types of flow and apply the hydraulic principles for uniform and non-uniform open channel flow, and flow in specific hydraulic structures in irrigation and drainage engineering.

 - Analyse and evaluate the design and operational aspects of various surface irrigation systems.

 - Understand the unique characteristics and technical and practical conditions for optimum application of different irrigation methods.